aceofgreens/aceofgreens.github.io/content/articles/2025-04-07-exogeneous_growth.md

 Finally, let's close by listing the shortcomings of the model.
 First, it assumes exogeneous technological progress, labour workforce, and savings rate.
 This is certainly convenient if we want to trace how growth changes given shocks to $s$, but if we want to understand how $s$ would change depending on some other factor, e.g. microeconomic foundations of households, we need a more powerful model.
 It also doesn't explain what the technological level $A(t)$ is?
 Is it education, property rights, quality of infrastructure, cultural attitudes?

 Secondly, the model implies that differences in capital accumulation cannot account for large differences in incomes.
-Suppose the difference between the output per capita between two countries is $X$.
+Suppose country $B$ has $X$ times more output per effective labor than country $A$.
 Then, the differences in capital per capita has to be $X^{1/\alpha_K}$.
 To see this:

 $$
 X = \frac{y_B}{y_A} = \frac{k_B^{\alpha_K}}{k_A^{\alpha_K}} = \left(\frac{k_B}{k_A}\right)^{\alpha_K} \Rightarrow \frac{k_B}{k_A} = X^{1/\alpha_K}.